pfmoore/shimmy/README.md

 simply `cl /Festub.exe stub.c`.
 The script is built from `template.py` and the stub exe using `build.py`.

-If you want to use a different stub when building a link (for example, when testing a change to the stub code) you can use the `--stub` argument to specify the name of the sub exe directly.
+If you want to use a different stub when building a shim (for example, when testing a change to the stub code) you can use the `--stub` argument to specify the name of the sub exe directly.